TheGamer3514/silly-chat/README.md

 ## Screenshot Server

-Using the `screenshot` command requires a screenshot server.
+Using the `web` command requires a screenshot server.
 You can self host one [using this software](https://github.com/browserless/chrome).

 ## Resources